Joseph S. O'Leary

-Joseph Stephen O’Leary is an Irish Roman Catholic theologian.
-Born in Cork, 1949, he studied literature and theology at Maynooth College (BA 1969; DD 1976).
-He also studied at the Gregorian University, Rome (1972-3) and in Paris (1977–79).
-Ordained for the Diocese of Cork and Ross in 1973, he was a chaplain at University College Cork (1980–81).
-He taught theology at the University of Notre Dame (1981–82) and Duquesne University (1982–83) before moving to Japan in August, 1983.
-He worked as a researcher at the Nanzan Institute for Religion and Culture, Nanzan University, Nagoya (1985–86), where he later held the Roche Chair for Interreligious Research (2015–16).
+Joseph Stephen O'Leary (born 1949) is an Irish Roman Catholic theologian.
+He was born in Cork, Ireland.
+He studied literature and theology at Maynooth College (BA 1969; DD 1976).
+He also studied at the Gregorian University, Rome (1972–1973), and in Paris (1977–1979).
+Ordained for the Diocese of Cork and Ross in 1973, he was a chaplain at University College Cork (1980–1981).
+He taught theology at the University of Notre Dame (1981–1982) and Duquesne University (1982–1983) before moving to Japan in August 1983.
+He worked as a researcher at the Nanzan Institute for Religion and Culture, Nanzan University, Nagoya (1985–1986), where he later held the Roche Chair for Interreligious Research (2015–2016).
 He taught in the Faculty of Letters at Sophia University, Tokyo, from 1988 to 2015.

-Other assignments include teaching philosophy and theology in the Philippines in 1986–87, the Lady Donnellan Lecturership at Trinity College Dublin, in the spring of 1991, the Chaire Étienne Gilson at the Institut Catholique de Paris, March, 2011, and visiting fellowships at Katholieke Universiteit Leuven in 1997 and the Humboldt Universität, Berlin (with the Romano Guardini Stiftung) in 2012.
+Other assignments include teaching philosophy and theology in the Philippines in 1986–1987, the Lady Donnellan Lecturership at Trinity College Dublin in the spring of 1991, the Chaire Étienne Gilson at the Institut Catholique de Paris, March 2011, and visiting fellowships at Katholieke Universiteit Leuven in 1997 and the Humboldt Universität, Berlin (with the Romano Guardini Stiftung), in 2012.

-Joseph O’Leary is editorial assistant to The Japan Mission Journal, which often publishes articles of interreligious interest, and is a regular participant in the Tokyo Buddhist Discussion Group.
+O'Leary is editorial assistant to The Japan Mission Journal, which often publishes articles of interreligious interest, and is a regular participant in the Tokyo Buddhist Discussion Group.
 He frequently attends academic conferences, including the quadrennial Origenianum and Gregory of Nyssa conferences, the Oxford Patristic Conference, the biennial Enrico Castelli conference in philosophy of religion (University of Rome La Sapienza), the International James Joyce Symposium, the International Association for the Study of Irish Literatures, the International Association for Buddhist Studies, and many conferences held at Cerisy-la-Salle in Normandy.

-With Richard Kearney and William Desmond, O'Leary was named one of "three Irish Philosophers plying their trade abroad" in Irish Times (2003).
+With Richard Kearney and William Desmond, O'Leary was named one of "three Irish philosophers plying their trade abroad" in the Irish Times (2003).

-Study of Literature
+Study of literature

-Studying English and French literature under Professors Peter Connolly and Brendan Devlin at Maynooth, O’Leary was particularly influenced by the Geneva School critics such as Georges Poulet and Jean Starobinski.

-Returning to academic involvement with literature in 1988 he focused in his teaching on Henry James, T. S. Eliot, Yeats.
-Joyce, and Beckett.
+Returning to academic involvement with literature in 1988 he focused in his teaching on Henry James, T. S. Eliot, Yeats, Joyce, and Beckett.
 Derrida, Lacan, and Blanchot became key theoretical references.
-In addition to English Literature he taught courses on European culture and on the Bible as literature.
+In addition to English literature he taught courses on European culture and on the Bible as literature.
 He remains concerned with the theological significance of modernist literature and is currently working on a book on Joyce from this perspective.